timinh/vite-template/README.md

 ```

 ### Transitions
-Update `src/assets/transitions.css` with you own transition css, the use the transition meta in your page.
+Update `src/assets/transitions.css` with you own transition css, then use the transition meta in your page.

 ```
 <route lang="yaml">